Pasumpon Muthuramalinga Thevar

-Ukkirapandi Muthuramalinga Thevar (30 October 1908 – 30 October 1963), also known as Pasumpon Muthuramalinga Thevar, was a politician, patriarch of Thevar community and a close accomplice of Subash Chandra Bose from the state of Tamil Nadu, India.
+Ukkirapandi Muthuramalinga Thevar (30 October 1908 – 29 October 1963),also known as Pasumpon Muthuramalinga Thevar, was a politician and a patriarch of India from Tamil Nadu.
 He was elected three times to the national Parliamentary Constituency.
-The birth anniversary of Muthuramalinga Thevar on October 30 is celebrated annually by the Thevar community in the southern districts of Tamil Nadu as Thevar Jayanthi.

 Childhood and family life

 Muthuramalinga Thevar was born on 30 October 1908 in Pasumpon, Ramnad District.
 From 1910, he was in the custody of his maternal grandmother Parvathiammal in the neighbouring village of Kallupatti.
 Parvathiammal was furious with Muthuramalinga Thevar's father for having taken two new wives shortly after the death of his second wife.

 During his youth, Muthuramalingam Thevar was aided by Kuzhanthaisami Pillai, a close family friend of his father.
 Pillai took responsibility of arranging Muthuramalinga Thevar's schooling.
 First he was given a private tuition and in June 1917 he began attending classes at an elementary school run by the American missionaries in Kamuthi.
 Later he joined the Pasumalai High School (near Thirupparankundaram) and then he shifted to the Union Christian High School in Madurai.

 Muthuramalinga Thevar did not complete his studies.
 The following year he also missed his chance to attend the final examinations, as he had returned to Pasumpon to fight a legal battle over issues of inheritance on family property.
 The case lingered and was not settled until 1927, when the court ruled in favour of Muthuramalinga Thevar.

 Muthuramalinga Thevar's father died on 6 June 1939.